olindgallet/jeff-rise-class/python/lab4/README.md

 > python3 whileloops.py

 What happens?
 If it didn't work, pay attention to your indentation.
 All code that gets executed in a while loop is separated by indentation.
+For future reference, when I say "run the program", that means typing this command in the terminal.

 As for the code:
 - ** i = 0 ** sets up the counter.
 The counter is used to keep track of how many times the loop runs.
 Unlike a for loop, a counter must be manually changed.